hiibolt/niu-metis-documentation/src/chapter_2_2.md

 - Numbers divisible by five: 20000000
 ```

-You will notice a nearly instantaneous completion time, versus the 20-30 seconds of the previous C version.
+You will notice a nearly instantaneous completion time of [0.5 seconds]().

 Such is the power of graphical programming!